Sacramento is a worthy travel destination in itself, but its strategic location also makes it a great day trip hub.

 There are lots of things to do in Golden Gate Park, but on a day trip, you may want to visit just the Conservatory of Flowers or the Japanese Tea Garden.
 The San Francisco Botanical Garden makes for a great stroll as well.

 If you want to spend more time in Golden Gate Park, check out the windmills, wander by Stow Lake, or look for the bison.

 Union Square always makes for a great stroll, but especially so during the holidays, when there is a big tree and holiday decorations all around the square, and ice skating!

-Walk up or down Lombard Street, the famous zigzagging street, take a ride in a San Francisco cable car, or explore one of the city neighborhoods: we love Chinatown and North Beach (San Francisco’s Little Italy!).
+Walk up or down Lombard Street, the famous zigzagging street, or take a ride in a San Francisco cable car, or explore one of the city neighborhoods: we love colorful Chinatown and North Beach (San Francisco’s Little Italy!).